edizferit/Automatic_Guitar_Tuner/README.md

 The project aims to automatically tune a guitar with DC motors by processing sound waves.
 More information about the project can be found at the following link: https://edizferit.com/project/automatic-guitar-tuner/

-The code is written in C++ and performs the following operations:
+The code is written in Arduino and performs the following operations:

 * Analyze sound waves using Fast Fourier Transform (FFT).
 * Control the DC motors to tune the guitar to the desired pitch.